CrispStrobe/CrispRAG/readme.md

 ## Overview

 Implements a modular system for semantic search using vector embeddings.
 It supports:
-- Multiple database backends: Qdrant, LanceDB, Meilisearch (others in progress)
+- Multiple database backends: Qdrant, LanceDB, Meilisearch, Chroma, Elasticsearch (others in progress)
-- Multiple embedding providers: MLX, Ollama
+- Multiple embedding providers: MLX, Ollama (others in progress)
 - Dense and (if supported by db) sparse vector representations
 - Hybrid search with multiple fusion algorithms
 - Vector reranking options